kluchey/OMG/pages/MTH1W 0-1 Coordinates.md

 	- ---
 - ## Review
 	- A variable is used to... #card #[[1W0]] #[[1W0-1]]
-		- Hold the place of an unknown measure so that we can discuss how to use that number even before we know it.
+		- Hold the place of an unknown measure so that we can use it in instructions or computations before we know its value.
+		- Eg. $$ A=l\cdot w $$ where A represents Area, l length, and w width.
+This formula is a set of instructions for how to calculate the Area of a rectangle without knowing the length, width, and Area (yet).
 	- ---